 Parabens cause health problems, and you probably don’t want something entering your bloodstream that can make you sick.
 Instead, opt for a paraben-free hair gel.

-If you don’t want to add the extra oil to your already oily hair, make sure you consider an oil-free hair gel.
+If you don’t want to add extra oil to your already oily hair, make sure you consider an oil-free hair gel.

 While most hair gels have some aroma, you should think about picking an unscented hair gel if you suffer from allergies or other respiratory problems.